-Two Key Growth Drivers
+3. Bringing Ongoing Focus to Two Key Growth Drivers

-Resilient IMPACT grows child and youth capacity through two key drivers:
+Care IMPACT grows child and youth capacity through two key drivers:

 - Responding to Growth and Healing Needs – this is about activating the capacity of the “care community” (caregivers, supporting adults, professionals) to understand and intentionally “respond” (rather than react) to the diverse healing and growth needs of children through intentional caregiving, coaching conversations and shared growth planning.